Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Holiday Rambler Navigator

-The 2020 Holiday Rambler Navigator gives you the best bang for your buck.
-This vehicle is backed by villa furniture décor, Whirlpool appliances, and composite-style tile flooring.
+The 2020 Holiday Rambler Navigator gives you the best Class A bang for your buck.
+This Class A motorhome is backed by villa furniture décor, Whirlpool appliances, and composite-style tile flooring.
 You receive all the reliable fixtures and arrangements for a family-friendly price.
 This RV is designed with four different floor plans, which cater to your specific needs and preferences.

 The décor is a strong point of this RV option because the owner can choose from three different wood options: amber high gloss, whispering high gloss, and nutmeg high gloss.
 You and your family will experience a smooth ride, thanks to the Titan Bridge Chassis, which is a result of the partnership between Holiday Rambler and Freightliner.